unixpickle/anarch/README.md

  * A set of classes that lock and unlock locks on construction and destruction
  * A class that enters and leaves a critical section on construction and destruction
  * An implementation of the `assert()` function using the panic API
- * An very limited implementation of &lt;iostream&gt;
+ * A very limited implementation of &lt;iostream&gt;

 Architecture-specific APIs will have to be initialized by the operating system's entry point.
 This means that you may use a custom bootloader, etc. and still use architecture-specific APIs.
 However, an architecture may provide helper classes/methods for tasks such as parsing multiboot tables.